 Historical movies for older children are pretty easy to find, but more often than not they contain things that are not appropriate for young children.
 (I was recently reading comments recommending Schindler’s List, one of the most brutal Holocaust movies ever made, to a fourth grader.)
 Here is a list of historical movies for kids, ages 6-12.
 All films are rated G unless otherwise noted.
 The films are somewhat listed by age range, the first films being for younger kids and the latter films for older ones (age 10-12).
 Additionally, these films include positive themes such as hope, friendship, courage, faith, and doing the right thing.

 DISCLAIMER: Not all of these historical movies for kids are “historically accurate,” as the majority are designed for children.
 If these movies were to be historically accurate, most would be very violent.
 My family watches a lot of historical movies (both true and fiction) and then we look up what really happened; what was true and what was added.
 If a fictional event in a historical movie encourages a child to look into what “really” happened and sparks an interest in a time period, then I would say it is a worthwhile movie.
-After all, a fictional book I read five years ago sparked a lifelong love for history in me.
+After all, a fictional book I read five years ago sparked a lifelong love of history in me.
 I hope this list encourages you to dig deeper into history!

 Historical Movies for Kids